nikspyratos/toybox/resources/markdown/documentation_pages/recommendations.md

 #### Analytics

 [Fathom](https://usefathom.com) and [Plausible](https://plausible.io) are great options.
 If I had to choose: Fathom has more accessible pricing, and is made with Laravel!
+**Both are also GDPR-compliant and won't require extra cookie consent banner settings.**

 #### Backups